Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 159.5

 Alabama is 4-1-0 against the spread this season compared to Clemson's 2-2-0 ATS record.
-A total of four out of the Crimson Tide's games this season have gone over the point total, and three of the Tigers' games have gone over.
+The Crimson Tide have a 4-1-0 record hitting the over, while games involving the Tigers have a record of 3-1-0 when it comes to hitting the over.

 Sportsbook Promo Codes